flame-code/FLAME/docs/14_saddle.rst

          ``cubic``: Natural cubic splines.

-         ``quintic``: A spline using fifth-order polynomial.
-This is unstable except for simple pathways.
+         ``quintic``: A spline using fifth-order polynomials.
+Rather unstable except for simple pathways.

 **fcalls_max**: (integer) The maximum number of calls to force evaluation.